GerrySant/multimodalhugs/examples/multimodal_translation/pose2text_translation/phoenix/README.md

 `base`: a folder where the data, model, etc. of this experiment will appear

-`scripts`: path to the `scripts` folder of this example on your local machine

 `dry_run`: prepare and train on only a handful of examples, as a sanity check.
 Also, training will run on CPU instead of GPU.
 Set to `true` or `false`.

 Then: